rocky-linux/wiki.rockylinux.org/docs/irc.md

 A recommendation would be to join the channel and observe for a while to get an idea of how the channel operates; try to avoid dropping in, asking a question, and disappearing.

+!!! note
-**Note**: The channels are logged and routinely checked.
-What is seen in IRC is also seen in Mattermost and vice versa.
-It is also likely we are not the only ones who monitor the channel.
+    The channels are logged and routinely checked.
+What is seen in Mattermost is also seen in IRC and vice versa.
+It is also very likely we (channel operators) are not the only ones who monitor the channel.
 This means that your conversations are considered public.

-Persistent abusers and those who act out in bad faith in a consistent manner will receive a ban or silence/quiet, if they have been repeatedly warned.
-If you find you have been banned and do not know why, you may want to ask in `#rockylinux-ops` and an available channel operator will try to assist you.
+    Persistent abusers and those who consistently act out in bad faith will receive a silence/quiet or a ban, if they have been repeatedly warned.
+If you find that you have been banned in IRC and do not know why, you may want to ask in `#rockylinux-ops` and an available channel operator will try to assist you.

+Please also see our [Code of Conduct](https://rockylinux.org/coc/).

 ## IRC For Beginners